How to Install Java on Debian 9

 In this tutorial, we will walk through installing Java on Debian 9.
 Java is one of the most popular programming languages used to build different kinds of applications and systems.
 Applications developed in Java are scalable, flexible and maintainable.

 There are two different Java packages, Java Runtime Environment (JRE) and Java Development Kit (JDK).
 If you only want to run Java programs, then you need JRE and if you are Java developer, then you will need JDK which includes JRE and development/debugging tools and libraries.

 There are also two different implementations of Java, OpenJDK and Oracle Java with almost no differences between them except that Oracle Java has a few additional commercial features.

 If you are not sure which Java implementation and version to use, the general recommendation is to stick to the default OpenJDK version available on Debian 9.

 Before continuing with this tutorial, make sure you are logged in as a user with sudo privileges.

 OpenJDK 8, the open source implementation of the Java Platform is the default Java development and runtime in Debian 9.
 The installation is simple and straightforward.

-Use the following command to install OpenJDK 8 JDK from the Debian repositories:
+Use the following command to install OpenJDK 8 JDK from the standard Debian repositories:

 sudo apt update sudo apt install default-jdk